aerosol/gen_cycle/README.md

 `gen_cycle` is a simple behaviour for recurring (on a regular basis) supervised tasks.
 Every task (cycle) is a separate process, calling arbitrary callback every N milliseconds.
 The callback results with `cycle_op()` type being a directive to either continue, continue hibernated, or stop.
-Additionaly, a cycle can handle arbitrary Erlang messages.
+Additionally, a cycle can handle arbitrary Erlang messages.
 The result of message handling is expected to be `cycle_op()` as well.

 test
 ====